intelligence38000/android-docs/src/pages/maps/overview/annotations.md

   - "import { WarningNote } from '../../../components/warning-note';"
 ---

 The Mapbox Maps SDK for Android provides several different ways to mark a single point, create a circle, add a line between many points, or draw a polygon.
-Often, these objects are drawn either on top of the map or in some cases, within the map itself.
+Usually, you can draw these objects either on top of the map or in some cases, within the map itself.

 {{
 <WarningNote title="Plugin to handle annotations">
     <p>As of the 7.0.0 release of the Mapbox Maps SDK for Android, much of the code on this page has been deprecated.
 Classes such as <code>Polygon</code>, <code>Polyline</code>, and <code>Marker</code> will not longer be maintained.
 This also means classes such as <code>PolygonOptions</code> and <code>PolylineOptions</code> should not be used.
 Lastly, this also means that methods such as <code>addPolygon()</code>, <code>addPolyline()</code>, or <code>addMarker()</code> also should not be used.</p>

-<p>We recommend that you look into the <a href="/android/plugins/overview/annotation/">Mapbox Annotation Plugin for Android</a> if you plan to add any icons, text, lines, or polygons to the map.
+<p>If you plan to add any icons, text, lines, or polygons to the map, look into the <a href="/android/plugins/overview/annotation/">Mapbox Annotation Plugin for Android</a>.
 It simplifies annotations and provides additional flexibility for displaying data.</p>
 </WarningNote>
 }}